Get Started with SQL Server xp_cmdshell

-In this tip we look at an overview of SQL Server xp_cmdshell to help a SQL Server professional to know when, why, and how to invoke the xp_cmdshell extended stored procedure in SQL Server solutions.
+In this tip we look at an overview of SQL Server xp_cmdshell (i.e. command shell in the SQL Server database engine) to help a SQL Server DBA and Developer know when, why, and how to invoke the xp_cmdshell extended stored procedure in Microsoft SQL Server solutions.
 We will also look at some errors related to using xp_cmdshell.

 The xp_cmdshell extended stored procedure enables the tight integration of SQL Server and the Windows operating system in the development of solutions.
 This command has been available as early as SQL Server 6.5.
 With this extended stored procedure, you can use T-SQL and Windows batch commands to automate the sharing of data between SQL Server databases and Windows files and batch jobs.
 Despite these advantages, security issues and even error issues limit the scope of contexts for which xp_cmdshell is suitable.
 This tip aims to expose you to issues that will help you decide when, where, how, and if to include xp_cmdshell in your solutions.